Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Abstract

 \section{Abstract}

 Do online platforms facilitate the consumption of potentially harmful content?
-Despite widespread concerns that YouTube's algorithms send people down ``rabbit holes'' with recommendations to extremist videos, little systematic evidence exists to support this conjecture.
-Using paired behavioral and survey data provided by participants recruited from a representative sample (n=1,181), we show that exposure to alternative and extremist channel videos on YouTube is heavily concentrated among a small group of people with high prior levels of gender and racial resentment.
-These viewers typically subscribe to these channels (causing YouTube to recommend their videos more often) and often follow external links to them.
-Contrary to the ``rabbit holes'' narrative, non-subscribers are rarely recommended videos from alternative and extremist channels and seldom follow such recommendations when offered.
+Using paired behavioral and survey data provided by participants recruited from a representative sample in 2020 (n=1,181), we show that exposure to alternative and extremist channel videos on YouTube is heavily concentrated among a small group of people with high prior levels of gender and racial resentment.
+These viewers often subscribe to these channels (prompting recommendations to their videos) and follow external links to them.
+In contrast, non-subscribers rarely see or follow recommendations to videos from these channels.
+Our findings suggest YouTube's algorithms were not sending people down ``rabbit holes'' during our observation window in 2020, possibly due to changes that the company made to its recommender system in 2019.
+However, the platform continues to play a key role in facilitating exposure to content from alternative and extremist channels among dedicated audiences.